 I hadn’t been on this stretch for a couple of years and as the Brits say, I was gob-smacked by the change that had come over the building at the NE corner of 6th and Spring Street, the God’s Love We Deliver Building, named for the charity organization (subnamed the David Geffen Building because the showbiz mogul made a substantial donation).
 The 1951 former Transit Authority machine shop seems to have been reconstructed by the Society For Putting Things On Top Of Other Things.
 The new building, which opened in 2015, was named for another mogul, fashion’s Michael Kors.

 West of 6th Avenue between Broome and Spring (two blocks) there’s an unsual public plaza with a narrow street on its west side — also named 6th Avenue.
 This is the former Clark Street.
-When 6th Avenue, marked here by a gray brush stroke, was extended south, it went just barely to the east of Clark, which was retained in a physical sense, but its identity was stripped and it became an extra western lane of 6th Avenue for two blocks.
+When 6th Avenue was extended south, it went just barely to the east of Clark, which was retained in a physical sense, but its identity was stripped and it became an extra western lane of 6th Avenue for two blocks.
 The space between 6th Avenue and 6th Avenue (formerly Clark) is now occupied by an open space called SoHo Square.

 Speaking of Putting Things On Top Of Other Things, from here you can see the supertall 56 Leonard Street, which looks like a big stack of Jenga blocks.On Clark Street, er, 6th Avenue, you can see that city planners have no regard for the convenience of pedestrian traffic, as restaurant seats occupy the left, and swale planters occupy the right with just a narrow strip for you and me.